Future developments in Singapore: Transformation of Orchard Road

 Dhoby Ghaut will primarily be a lush greenery zone with attractions that are targeted at families.
 Parts of the road are planned to be converted to pedestrian use to connect existing green spaces at Istana Park and Dhoby Ghaut Green, while the current open space at Plaza Singapura will be transformed into a large garden with playgrounds and sheltered spaces for events.
 The 1.3 hectare Istana Park is proposed to be expanded and redesigned, featuring an orchid-themed garden and a rustic nature play garden with water play areas.
 This proposal would result in a realignment of Orchard Road from The Istana to SMA House.
 The Istana Park would also be better integrated with the Istana's entrance and commercial developments in its surrounding with roads that include use by pedestrians.

 Union Square (Redevelopment of Central Mall and Central Square)

 After the acquisition of Central Square at Havelock Road in 2022, City Developments Limited will be redeveloping Central Mall, Central Square, and an adjacent cluster of conservation shophouses into a large-scale mixed-use lifestyle hub comprising a hospitality component, serviced apartments, and commercial spaces such as offices and retail units.

 Union Square will consist 366 apartments in a 40-storey residential tower, office and retail spaces in a 20-storey tower, and a 71-room three-storey hotel.

 W Singapore - Marina View

 Set to be Singapore's second W Hotels, the 350-room W Singapore - Marina View will be housed within a 51-storey mixed-use development in Marina Bay.
 The hotel is expected to be opened in 2028.

-Redevelopment of Shaw Tower

-As one of the older buildings in the Beach Road / Ophir-Rochor Corridor, the 42-year-old Shaw Tower will be redeveloped into a 35-storey Grade A office and retail tower as part of the rejuvenation of the area.
-The new Shaw Tower will have 37,161.216 square metre of office space and 2,787.0912 square metre of retail space.
-When completed, the development will be linked-up with adjacent Guoco Midtown and surrounding developments.

-The redevelopment is planned to have its construction synchronised with Guoco Midtown's to minimise disruption in the area and ensure that both buildings will be ready at the same time.
-The new Shaw Tower is scheduled to be completed by 2025.